 Real Voices, Real Needs, Real News

-Check out some highlights from the 2017 Summit
+Below are some highlights from the Summit:

 - Audiology Coverage in Medicare: Rep. Debbie Dingell (D-MI) opened the Summit by urging advocates to continue to fight to expand Medicare to include coverage of audiology services.
 She stressed the importance of hearing aids for quality of life, but also for safety reasons such as hearing a fire alarm and doctor’s instructions.
 She also cited studies that demonstrate a link between untreated hearing loss and dementia.
 Dingell praised the benefits of Medicare in lifting older people and their families out of poverty, and reminded the audience of the struggles older adults faced in obtaining any kind of health coverage prior to the passage of Medicare.
 She emphasized that expanding Medicare to include additional benefits was a means to strengthen and defend the program, saying that it was “time for Medicare to cover the whole senior and not just bits and pieces.”

 - Medicare Framework: Tricia Neuman from Kaiser Family Foundation (KFF) framed the discussion of the day with some important Medicare statistics.
 She cited KFF studies that found that more than 50% of Medicare beneficiaries have incomes of less than $26,200 with assets less than $74,450.
 She also listed the current gaps in Medicare, including the lack of a meaningful long-term care benefit, no out of pocket cap for Medicare Parts A and B, and the lack of dental, audiology and vision coverage.
 Neuman also cited research that projects that from 2013 to 2030 health care costs will rise from 41% to 50% of an average person’s Social Security income.